JPhantom12/SimplePingLogger/README.md

 2. You build the container by navigating to SimplePingLogger directory and running ```docker build -t simplepinglogger```.
 3. And you run it!
 Using command ```docker run --name ping_logger simplepinglogger```.
   * TIP: If you wanna store logs on a USB stick, run ```docker run -t -i --device=/USB_DIR --name ping_logger simplepingloggger``` with USB_DIR being your USB directory.

+## Why the hell would I wanna run it

+I don't know, it's lightweight and it is dockerized I guess.